 As mentioned during the royal commission, ongoing fees are often “an attempt to replicate the revenue stream that flowed from a combination of upfront and trail commissions”.
 For many unsuspecting clients, ongoing fees are nothing more than commissions in disguise.

 Don’t fall for it.
 You’re the customer, and you’re in the driver’s seat.
-Unless you see a particular need for ongoing advice, you can state that you’re looking for a financial plan and implementation but without ongoing service fees.
-And if you say no to ongoing fees, there’s nothing stopping you from going back to them when your circumstances change, but for most people that doesn’t happen frequently enough to justify thousands of dollars each year in ongoing fees.
+Unless you see a particular need for ongoing advice, you can state that you’re looking for a one-off financial plan and implementation without ongoing service fees.
+And when you say no to ongoing fees, there’s nothing stopping you from going back to them when your circumstances change, but for most people that doesn’t happen frequently enough to justify thousands of dollars each year in ongoing fees.

 There are periods where ongoing fees are useful — generally when there will be a lot of life changes — but don’t just assume that because an adviser made yearly fees sound normal that you have to accept it.
 Look closely at the services provided by the ongoing service agreement and be critical in determining if there really is value to the tune of their ongoing service fee, because more often than not it’s just a sales pitch with very little work done after the first year to justify high ongoing fees.